 Determining How Much Protection Is Needed

-- Openings in the basement, first floor doors, windows and any point of entry accessible from a porch, fire escape or other potential climbing point require additional security measures.
-These openings should be barricaded with plywood, 2x4s, bolts and nails.
+- Openings in the basement, first floor doors, windows, and any point of entry accessible from a porch, fire escape, or other potential climbing points require additional security measures.
+These openings should be barricaded with plywood, 2x4s, bolts, and nails.

 - The holes will be placed approximately 1/3 of the length of the brace from each outside edge of the door and window jam.